404SolutionsGH/Open-Team4-AndroidApp/README.md

 1. On some phones more API 27, The onboarding screen textView dont appear.
 2. Payment Screen breaks for no reason, I am still investigating
 3. its uses intent to nagivate screen which old approach.
 Some of these issues were addressed on GrandeFinaleWorking Branch

+The Solutions to the New Solutions On the GrandeFinaleWorking branch i tried with the Architure component to achieve same tasks with different approach